-In 2015 parents and pupils were asked for suggestions for new team names (house names) in school.
+Parents and pupils were asked for suggestions for team names (house names) in school.
 The names that were adopted are all famous families from the local area.
 The school has 4 teams these are:

 Darwin (Green) - Erasmus Darwin was a doctor, naturalist, poet and inventor.
 He is the grandfather of Charles Darwin, the naturalist who wrote about evolution (how animals and plants change over time).
 He died at Breadsall Priory in 1802 and is buried in All Saints Church, Breadsall.

 Haslam (Red) - Sir Alfred Seale Haslam was an English engineer.
 He was Mayor of Derby from 1890 to 1891.
 He owned and lived at Breadsall Priory.

 Curzon (Blue) - Breadsall Priory was built by the Curzon family in the middle of the 13th Century – about 750 years ago.